Executive Board & Business Agents

 Cinci engineered the merger with Teamsters Local 580 in Lansing, bringing these Brothers and Sisters into Local 243 and making for a larger and more influential local union.
 Since the merger, he has assisted the Lansing Office with negotiations at various companies, including the Jack Cooper Carhaul Local Rider negotiations.

 He worked his way up through the Union's ranks, being elected Vice President in 1984, Secretary-Treasurer in 1985 and President in 1995, the position he currently holds.

 In addition to his duties at Local 243, Cinci also serves as Secretary-Treasurer for Teamsters Joint Council No. 43 for the State of Michigan and President of the Teamsters Credit Union.

 Being a fourth-generation Teamster, Secretary-Treasurer Neil Pettit was raised in a Union family that values the traditions and historical strength of organized labor, and especially the Teamsters Union.

-While aa WSU, Neil worked at Local 243 as an intern for six months, assisting in contract negotiations, grievance hearings and organizing campaigns.
-Neil also worked at the National Labor Relations Board (NLRB) in downtown Detroit for six months as an extern, assisting trial attorneys and investigators in a variety of unfair labor practice cases, representation election and compliance matters.
-Neil was assigned the lead role in a sizeable and complicated compliance case involving over 180 discriminatees which involved the distribution of a large amount of backpay.
+Neil interned at Local 243 for six months while attending WSU, assisting in contract negotiations, grievance hearings and organizing drives.
+He also interned at the National Labor Relations Board (NLRB) in downtown Detroit for six months, assisting trial attorneys and investigators in a variety of unfair labor practice cases, representation elections and compliance matters.
+Neil was assigned the lead role in a sizeable compliance case involving over 180 discriminatees which involved the distribution of a large amount of backpay to Union members.

 Neil services members in contract negotiations, grievance processing, administrative hearings and political action.
-He is also a leader in organizing new members to expand Local 243’s overall influence.
+He is also a leader in organizing new members to expand Local 243’s overall influence and strength.

 Vice President and Business Representative